The Visitor Centre today is ... Tokyo DisneySea

 The man originally behind the idea for the park, Mr. Masatomo Takahashi, sadly passed away in January 2000, so never saw the opening of the park he had imagined.

 From initial discussions to the opening day, the development of Tokyo DisneySea took approximately 12 to 15 years.
-This timeline includes the conceptualization, planning, design, construction, and fine-tuning phases.
 The park's success is a testament to the careful planning and attention to detail that went into its creation, resulting in a one-of-a-kind theme park experience, that offers a maritime adventure unlike any other Disney park.

 The Visitor Centre design

-At the forefront of the design was to make something that wasn't just visually stunning and provided great fun activities, more akin to a clone of an American park, but a park that also resonated with the local consumer.
-So, the designers and Imagineers created experiences and 3D environments that tapped into the Japanese culture and psyche, a respect for craftsmanship and detail, a love of fairy tale and folklore, mie gakure (the seen and unseen), gift giving and kawaii (cuteness), plus many more.
+The designers and Imagineers created experiences and 3D environments that tapped into the Japanese culture and psyche, a respect for craftsmanship and detail, a love of fairy tale and folklore, mie gakure (the seen and unseen), gift giving and kawaii (cuteness).

 The original concept drawings are pretty close to what was actually built at DisneySea and are works of art themselves.

-A volcano was planned as the central and biggest feature and it was to be surrounded by several lands.
+A volcano was planned as the central feature, to be surrounded by several lands.
 Most of Japan's mountains are of volcanic origin.
 While volcanoes cause major destruction, many of them are also tourist attractions for their scenic landscapes, hot springs and hiking trails.

-The enormous ship was another stunning feature as was the Jules Verne-style theming of Mysterious Island.
+The enormous ocean liner was another stunning feature, as was the Jules Verne-style theming.

 But it was merchandise where the Japanese parks could really go to town.
 With Japan having a strong "kawaii" or cute culture, many Disney characters certainly would have succeeded in bringing this element of their culture to the fore.
 But there was a gap to add something uniquely Japanese, to fit into this aesthetic.

 As Duffy's popularity increased, Disney expanded his backstory.
 They introduced other characters, like Duffy's friends ShellieMay (introduced in 2010) and Gelatoni the cat (introduced in 2014).
-Each character had their own unique personality and story, and they often tied into the idea of creativity and adventure.
+Each character had their own unique personality and story, often tied into the spirit of creativity and adventure.

 You can't miss Duffy and his friends.
-They're literally everywhere, ears, hats, backpacks, pop-corn buckets, and the stores are stuffed with all manner of merchandise.
+They're literally everywhere, ears, hats, backpacks, popcorn buckets.

 DisneySea Plaza and Park Entrance